melowntech/workshop/tutorials/geojson.rst

    Displayed track with ``zbuffer-offset``

-Now we'll improve line's visual style by adding shadow to it.
+Now we'll add a shadow to the line's visual style.

 .. code:: javascript